 The NCERT Solutions for Class 6 English Unit 4 Poem Beauty have been given here for your reference.
 It contains answers to all the questions of the English textbook Honeysuckle.
 These NCERT Solutions for Class 6 will aid students in getting a clear understanding about framing standard solutions.

 If asked what are the things that are beautiful, what would be your response?
 Isn’t the list too long?
 Everything around us, the sun, trees, birds, mountains, happy moments, kind gestures- all of them are beautiful.
-The poem ‘Beauty’ says that beauty is everywhere around us.
+The poem ‘Beauty’ of NCERT Solutions says that beauty is everywhere around us.

 These NCERT Solutions for Class 6 English can be downloaded in PDF format through the link provided below.